-Other income (expense) primarily consists of unrealized gains or losses attributable to the changes in fair value of the equity investments in Reneo Pharmaceuticals, Inc. ("Reneo"), the recognition of changes in fair value of the warrants to purchase shares of our Class A common stock and the loss from the G42 promissory note early redemption on February 28, 2023.
+Other income (expense) primarily consists of unrealized gains or losses attributable to the changes in fair value of the equity investments in OnKure, the recognition of changes in fair value of the warrants to purchase shares of our Class A common stock, the loss from the G42 promissory note early redemption on February 28, 2023 and the impairment charge from Anteris Bio, Inc. ("Anteris") liquidation and dissolution..